 The Business Case for Quality and Transparency

-Join us on June 15 at 12 noon EST for a free 30-minute webinar where Linda Schwimmer, President & CEO of the New Jersey Health Care Quality Institute and Kathy Wilson, Executive Director of the ASC Quality Collaboration will discuss the business case for ambulatory surgery centers to participate in quality measurement and public reporting activities.
-Leah Binder, President & CEO of The Leapfrog Group will moderate the discussion.
+On June 15 Leapfrog hosted a 30-minute panel where Linda Schwimmer, President & CEO of the New Jersey Health Care Quality Institute and Kathy Wilson, Executive Director of the ASC Quality Collaboration discussed the business case for ambulatory surgery centers to participate in quality measurement and public reporting activities.
+Leah Binder, President & CEO of The Leapfrog Group moderated the discussion.

 Case Study on Leapfrog ASC Survey